-Labor Day weekend at Apple Hill is when things really get hopping.
+September at Apple Hill is when things really get hopping.
 It's the opening of most major ranches, and the crowds begin flocking to the farms and vineyards in the area.
 If you are looking for things to do at Apple Hill in the fall, Labor Day onward is the time to go for a getaway or Apple Hill day trip.

-- Halloween: This time of year means picking pumpkins for jack-o'-lanterns, and Apple Hill is the place to find just the right one.
+- Halloween: This time of year means picking pumpkins for jack-o'-lanterns and Apple Hill is the place to find just the right one.
 Check out Bluestone Meadow, Mill View Ranch, or O'Halloran's Apple Trail Ranch for some pumpkin patch fun in the bright October sun.

-Early November is the time for special events like the annual Apple Hill Harvest Run: This annual run benefits the Camino Union School District.
+- Apple Hill Harvest Run: This annual run benefits the Camino Union School District.
 It starts at the Lava Cap Winery in Placerville and includes a 9-mile run, a 3-mile run/walk, and kids' half- and quarter-mile runs.
 After the race, enjoy complimentary wine tasting.